Seizure Medications and Pregnancy

 What Are The Risks To My Baby If I Become Pregnant?

-Both seizures and medications are associated with some risks.
+Both seizures and anti-seizure medications are associated with some risks.
 The risk of seizures is associated with seizure type.
-Partial seizures probably do not carry as much risk as generalized seizures.
-Yet, they can lead to a generalized seizure.
+Focal seizures probably do not carry as much risk as generalized seizures.
+Yet, focal seizures can lead to a generalized seizure.
 Generalized tonic-clonic seizures are associated with increased risk to both the mother and baby.
 These risks include:

 - Trauma from falls or burns

 Seizure control is critical because the risks from seizures are greater than the risks from medications.